NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 ```
 git _push
 ```
-This will probably require that you type your Bitbucket password.
+This will probably require that you type your git account password.

 #### Merge conflicts